XyLe-GBP/ATRACTool-Reloaded/README.md

 Additionally, more advanced settings are possible via the configuration window.
 (For experienced users)
 When configuring via the configuration window, you must adhere to the specification methods for at3tool.exe and at9tool.exe.
 If not adhered to, the application will return an error.

+**Important Notes Regarding NUSound (NUB2 and NUS3BANK Formats)**

+Some titles developed by Namco may use nub2 or nus3bank files that contain ATRAC.
+While this application can replace the audio in these games as well, we cannot guarantee that it will work with all game titles.
+Please be aware of this.

 **About Walkman Features**